Small items that don't display at a given map scale or display as placemarks are places. For example, wells, ATMs, springs, fountains, etc.

 Additionally, map items that would make reading the map difficult if they were represented as polygons and whose shape itself is an insignificant consideration are drawn as places on Yandex Map Editor.
 Stores and institutions are examples of such items.
 Several such map items can be located within one building; using icons to represent them makes it possible to display them all without one overlapping another.

-Polygonal items whose borders can not be distinguished can also be drawn as places if, for example, the satellite image lacks sufficient detail (see section 2.3.1.
-Satellite images.
+Polygonal items can be drawn as places if their borders cannot be distinguished, for example, due to the satellite image lacking sufficient detail 2.3.1.
+Satellite images).
 You can draw these items as places and then re-draw them as polygonal items once the image has been updated and includes more detail.

 2.5.1.
 Places: drawing techniques